Temporal Graph Classes: A View Through Temporal Separators: Restrictions of the Underlying Graph

-From \cref{lemma:get-path}, we know that we can compute Line 4 in~$\ON(|\TE|)$ time.
+From \cref{lemma:get-path}, we know that we can perform the computation in Line 4 in~$\ON(|\TE|)$ time.
 Now, we upper-bound the size of the search tree in which each node is a call of the \texttt{getSeparator()} function.
 We can upper-bound the maximum depth of the search tree by~$k$ as in each recursive call we decrease~$k$ by one, until~$k=0$.
 Furthermore, a \nonstrpath{s,z} of length at most~$\ell$ visits at most $\ell-1$ vertices different from $s$ and $z$.
 Thus we can upper-bound the running time of \cref{alg:strsep} by~$\ON(\ell^k \cdot |\TE|)$. \end{proof}

 \SetKwProg{Fn}{function}{}{}